-The previous Annual Reports for WY 2017 and WY 2018 (Section 3.3) included a comprehensive analysis to understand the sources of the shallow groundwater in the Prado Basin and the groundwater/surface-water interactions that may be important to the long-term sustainability of the riparian habitat (WEI, 2018; 2019).
+The Annual Reports for WY 2017 and WY 2018 (Section 3.3) included a comprehensive analysis to understand the sources of the shallow groundwater in the Prado Basin and the groundwater/surface-water interactions that may be important to the long-term sustainability of the riparian habitat (WEI, 2018; 2019).
 The analysis included using surface-water discharge and quality, groundwater quality, groundwater levels, and groundwater modeling as multiple lines of evidence to analyze the groundwater/surface water interactions at the nine PBHSP well locations-along the fringes of the riparian habitat and adjacent to Chino Creek, Mill Creek, and the SAR.
 In general, the analysis concluded that the SAR and northern portion of Mill Creek are losing reaches, characterized by streambed recharge.
 Most other areas along Chino and Mill Creeks are gaining reaches, characterized by groundwater discharge.
 That said, at most locations in the Prado Basin, there appear to be multiple and transient sources that feed the shallow groundwater, and the groundwater/surface-water interactions are complex.
 Additional monitoring is needed to better characterize the sources of shallow groundwater and groundwater/surface-water interactions.
 This additional monitoring began in 2018 as a pilot program, which included:

 - High-frequency water-quality monitoring at two PBHSP monitoring well sites along Chino Creek: PB-7 and PB-8 (two wells at each site).
 Each monitoring well was equipped with data logger to measure and record EC, temperature, and water levels at a 15-minute frequency.
 The wells were visited quarterly to download data from the data loggers and measure water levels.
-Groundwater quality samples were collected quarterly then semiannually for laboratory analyses of TDS and general mineral chemistry to validate and support the high-frequency data. - High-frequency water-quality monitoring at two surface-water sites along Chino Creek adjacent to the monitoring well sites.
+Groundwater quality samples were collected quarterly (for two years) then semiannually (for one year) for laboratory analyses of TDS and general mineral chemistry to validate and support the high-frequency data. - High-frequency water-quality monitoring at two surface-water sites along Chino Creek adjacent to the monitoring well sites.
 Each site was equipped with a data logger to measure and record EC, temperature, and stage at a 15-minute frequency.
 The surface-water sites were visited quarterly to download data from the data loggers.
 Groundwater quality samples were collected quarterly then semiannually for laboratory analyses of TDS and general mineral chemistry to validate and support the high-frequency data.

 The data loggers were installed at the groundwater and surface-water sites in July 2018.
 Since installation there has been periodic disruptions of the data collected in the surface water data loggers: in late-2018, the data loggers were lost during large storm events; and the casing that house the data loggers experienced accumulation of mud which periodically compromised the accuracy of the collected data.
 These monitoring challenges have been resolved.
-The high-frequency data collected thus far for the pilot monitoring program shows promise and has provided more data to support the characterization of groundwater/surface water interactions at these locations and warrants the continuation of the pilot program.
-More high-frequency surface-water data needs to be collected along Chino Creek to order to collect enough data to draw defensible conclusions.
+The high-frequency data collected thus far has provided more support for the characterization of groundwater/surface water interactions at these locations and warrants the continuation of the pilot program to collect more data.
+More intervals of simultaneous high-frequency data of surface water and groundwater needs to be collected in order to draw defensible conclusions.